VeritasTrial/ac215_VeritasTrial/src/finetune-model/README.md

 # start a chat (note there is no memory mechanism)
 python cli.py chat ${ENDPOINT_ID}
 ```

-> [!WARNING]
-> - Run the train subcommand only on consensus across the team to avoid credit waste.

 > [!NOTE]
 > - The prepare subcommand will automatically upload to GCS, so remember to regularly clean up old datasets on GCS that will no longer be used.